sdothum/dotfiles/dinit/etc/dinit.d.@runit/README.md

 Of particular note is the change of the "depends-on" udev-settle to "waits-for" udev-trigger for the "console-setup" and "filesystems" services.
 (The appropriate lines are commented out).

-**DO NOT DO THIS** if you require block devices like LVM: change the above services to "depends-on" udev-settle.
+**DO NOT DO THIS** if you use "fake block device storage" like LVM: change the above services to "depends-on" udev-settle.

 ## WHY?